 DO NOT BRING WEAPONS to the Registration Office.

 Service members can complete the form digitally, sign it, and email it to firstname.lastname@example.org.
 Once the checks are completed it will be email back to service member who will then email it to their commander.
 Once the commander digitally signs it, it can be emailed back to the Weapons Registration Office via the above link.
 The service member can then stop by the Weapons Registration Office and obtain their permit.
 The registration process will normally be completed within 7 working days.

-For Military personnel, once the background check has been approved, take the form(s) and have it signed by the company commander, then return them to the registration office to complete the process.
+Service members without computer access can fill out the form and bring it to the Weapons Registration Office.
+Once the background check has been completed, take the form(s) and have it signed by the company commander, then return them to the registration office to obtain their permit.